OkayHughes/open-lab-notebook/src/posts/MPAS/bespoke_grid_in_cesm.md

 tags:
   - posts
 eleventyNavigation:
-  key: Adding a variable resolution grid to CAM via CIME
+  key: Adding a variable resolution grid to CAM via CIM
   parent: MPAS tutorials
 layout: layouts/post.njk
 ---

 ## Introduction
-A recent version of [the Community Atmosphere Model](https://github.com/ESCOMP/CAM/tree/cam_development) added limited support for the Model for Prediction Across Scales (MPAS) atmospheric dynamical core.
+A recent version of [the Community Atmosphere Model](https://github.com/ESCOMP/CAM/tree/cam_development) added support for the Model for Prediction Across Scales (MPAS) atmospheric dynamical core.
 MPAS is a dynamical core with support for a non-hydrostatic equation set built in.
 It is based on a C-grid discretization on Spherical Centroidal Voronoi Tesselation (SCVT) horizontal mesh.
 As such it is designed to support variable resolution grids when it is run in its own codebase.